lorenzopicoli/lomnia-plugins/owntracks-recorder/README.md

 ## Environment Variables

 The extractor requires the following environment variables.
-These are typically defined in the plugin's `env` section in your YAML configuration.
+These are typically defined in the plugin's `env` section in your YAML configuration, but you can also define it in a `.env` file.

 ### Required